-Energy Force is the country's first energy-efficiency education program designed for and taught by people with disabilities.
+Our Energy Force Ambassador Program was the country's first energy-efficiency education program taught by people with disabilities.
 Read below to learn more about our Energy Force team.

 Meet Our Ambassadors